calint/rust_rv32i_os/blog/README.md

 de-alloc: at 0000:4260 size: 0000:0030
 ```
 ## Day 6. roome
 Refining the use of built-in operations in iter.
-Powerful functions such as find, find_map, position, enumeration, any explored.
+Powerful functions such as find, position, find_map, enumeration and any explored.

-Getting acquainted with foundational trait Default and implementing it on some structs.
+Getting acquainted with foundational trait Default and implementing it for some structs.

 Borrow checker will not allow passing a mutable reference to a function as immutable although single threaded, thus safe.